divinites/tong-wang-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Dr. Tong Wang is a senior lecturer in business economics at the University of Edinburgh Business School.
 He received his PhD in Economics from Toulouse School of Economics and he was a Jean-Monnet Fellow, working on regulation and competition policy at the European University Institute before he joined Edinburgh.
-His research interest covers blockchain and crypto-finance, digital economics, and economics theory.
+His research interest covers Fintech, Digital Economics, and Economics Theory.